-- We recommend that the New York State Department of Agriculture and Markets support the Cornell Maple Program's efforts to develop a program to educate producers on best practices for food safety, syrup grading standards, correct food labeling and the development of new food products with maple ingredients. - We support funding for the Cornell Maple Program, including the Cornell Maple Specialist, Cornell Cooperative Extension, the Uihlein Maple Research Center and the Arnot Research Forest. - 3.
+We recommend that the New York State Department of Agriculture and Markets support the Cornell Maple Program's efforts to develop a program to educate producers on best practices for food safety, syrup grading standards, correct food labeling and the development of new food products with maple ingredients.

+- We support funding for the Cornell Maple Program, including the Cornell Maple Specialist, Cornell Cooperative Extension, the Uihlein Maple Research Center and the Arnot Research Forest. - 3.
 We support the opening of forest lands owned by the state by long-term permit for the tapping of maple trees. - 4.
-We encourage more active promotion by the maple industry through the New York Grown and Certified Program. - We support continued state funding for a promotion program for the New York State maple syrup industry. - We support the implementation of a fire code regulation to allow temporary public use of agricultural buildings such as sugarhouses. - 7.
+We encourage more active promotion by the maple industry through the New York Grown and Certified Program. - 5.
+We support continued state funding for a promotion program for the New York State maple syrup industry. - We support the implementation of a fire code regulation to allow temporary public use of agricultural buildings such as sugarhouses. - 7.
 We support New York State increasing the number of active contracts with maple producers on state lands within the next year. - 8.
 The New York State Department of Environmental Conservation should provide municipalities with educational materials regarding reverse osmosis permeate and the fact that it is not a contamination hazard.
-Maple facilities should be allowed to dispose of their permeate in a simple manner.
+Maple facilities should be allowed to dispose of their permeate in a simple manner. - We support expansion of the New York State Department of Agriculture and Markets definition of tree syrups, beyond maple, so as to include syrups made with sap from other species of trees.